* Expects third-quarter revenue $975 mln-$1.03 bln vs est $1.01 bln

 By Sruthi Ramakrishnan

-June 18 (Reuters) - Adobe Systems Inc, which makes the Photoshop and Acrobat software, reported a higher-than-expected adjusted quarterly profit as demand rose for Creative Cloud, the subscription-based version of its flagship software package.
+June 18 (Reuters) - Adobe Systems Inc, known for its Photoshop and Acrobat software, reported a higher-than-expected adjusted second-quarter profit and said demand rose for Creative Cloud, the subscription-based version of its flagship software package.

-Shares of the company rose 4.4 percent in after-market trading.
+Shares of Adobe rose 4.4 percent in after-market trading.
 They closed at $43.36 on the Nasdaq on Tuesday.

-Customers are responding to the attraction of the Creative Cloud offering and the convenience of subscriptions, which is reflecting in the results and stock movement, B. Riley & Co analyst Daniel Cummins said.
+Customers are responding to the attraction of the Creative Cloud offering and the convenience of subscriptions which are reflected in the results and stock movement, B. Riley & Co analyst Daniel Cummins said.